Mort Garson: Films, television and theatre work

 The music for the first five featured Garson playing synthesizers, but the Battlestars package used more conventional marching band orchestration.

 Death

 Garson died of renal failure in San Francisco in 2008, at the age of 83.

 In popular culture

 A sample from Garson's "Planetary Motivations (Cancer)" was incorporated into DJ Shadow's 1996 song "Building Steam with a Grain of Salt," from the album Endtroducing......
-In the 1994 Peter Lynch short film Arrowhead, Ray Bud (played by Don McKellar) manipulates a dead fish while singing Mort Garson's closing theme to the 1970s Canadian nature program Untamed World.
-The song "Plantasia" from the album Mother Earth's Plantasia is used in the documentary Lil Bub & Friendz and in the german TV show Böhmi brutzelt with Jan Böhmermann.
+In the 1994 Peter Lynch short film Arrowhead, Ray Bud (played by Don McKellar) manipulates a dead fish while singing Mort Garson's closing theme of the 1970s Canadian nature program Untamed World.
+The song "Plantasia" from the album Mother Earth's Plantasia is used in the documentary Lil Bub & Friendz and in the German TV show Böhmi brutzelt with Jan Böhmermann.
+It was also included in an advertisement for Intuit TurboTax in the United States.